 Large scale event management can be an exciting career, but to land a position, even the most talented professionals need experience.
-For Mason School of Business graduate student Valerie Williams, that experience was gained at one of the largest events in the world – the 2016 Summer Olympics held in Rio de Janeiro, Brazil.
+For Raymond A. Mason School of Business graduate student Valerie Williams, that experience was gained at one of the largest events in the world – the 2016 Summer Olympics held in Rio de Janeiro, Brazil.

 Williams, who will receive her MBA from William & Mary in May 2017, beat out more than 1,000 hopefuls to earn one of just 40 internship slots with NBCUniversal, the broadcast company providing Olympic coverage.